FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Evaluation

 Table~\ref{tab:flexicache-leval} compares FlexiCache and LServe~\cite{yang2025lserve} across L-Eval tasks.
 For FlexiCache, we progressively introduce reranking, stability-aware reranking, and larger token budgets.
-The final configuration (token budget of 2048, rerank frequency of 16, 64 unstable heads) achieves strong retention of dense-attention accuracy across both models.
-Two additional models (Mistral-Small-24B-Instruct-2501 and Qwen2.5-32B-Instruct in Appendix~\ref{sec:app:accuracy-retention}) show the same trend.
+The final configuration (token budget of 2048, rerank frequency of 16, 64 unstable heads) achieves strong retention of dense-attention accuracy across all models.
 For LServe, we follow the default configuration with a token budget of 384 for streaming heads and 4096 for retrieval heads.
 As LServe is built on top of QServe~\cite{lin2024qserve} and employs a quantized KV cache by design, it cannot be directly compared to a non-quantized dense baseline.
 To isolate the effect of sparsity, we therefore compare LServe’s quantized-sparse configuration against its quantized-only baseline and report the relative drop resulting from adding sparsity.